ColinKennedy/ways/docs/ways.rst

 ways package
 ============

-Ways is split into two main sections. "ways" and "ways.api".
-Of the two, 99% of all your work is going to use classes and functions out of "ways.api" but in the exceptional case where you need to do something special, You'd use the parent module's functions.
+Ways is split into two main sections. :mod:`ways` and :mod:`ways.api`.
+Of the two, 99% of all your work is going to use classes and functions out of :mod:`ways.api` but in the exceptional case where you need to do something special, You'd use the parent module's functions.

 Main Module
 -----------

-ways.api is where you should import from.
-All other modules add their public classes and functions into ways.api so it contains almost everything that you'd need to work.
+ways.api is where almost every function and class is added to and contains everything that you'd need to work with Ways.

 .. toctree::
     ways.api <api>